WSDOT/BEToolbox/Readme.md

 ## Getting Started
 BEToolbox extends the capabilities of the [BridgeLink](https://github.com/WSDOT/BridgeLink) application.
 BridgeLink must be installed on your machine to use the BEToolbox.

+BEToolbox extends the capabilities of the [BridgeLink](https://github.com/WSDOT/BridgeLink) bridge engineering suite of tools by adding light weight engineering tools.
+This repository holds the source code for the BEToolbox application.
+If you are looking to download and use BEToolbox, download and install the BridgeLink bridge engineering suite from [WSDOT](http://www.wsdot.wa.gov) at [http://www.wsdot.wa.gov/eesc/bridge/software](http://www.wsdot.wa.gov/eesc/bridge/software).

 ## Authors